 New Appointment or Re-Appoint Expired Commission

-New notary commission applications can be picked up in our office or accessed online at the link below.
+New notary commission applications can be accessed online at the link below.
 There is a fee of $120 to the State of Minnesota at the time of application.

 Meeker County residents are required to file their notary commission in our office.
 After you make application to the State of Minnesota, bring your notary card in and record your signature in the Notary Commission Record with a fee of $20.

 Renewals are conducted during a 2-month period, from December 1 to January 31 in the year of your notary expiration.

 Meeker County residents are required to file their notary commission renewal at our office.
 After you make your application to the State of Minnesota, bring your notary card to the Treasurer's Office and record your signature in the Notary Commission Record with a fee of $20.